 In the video below, I explain why there are some companies that don’t make a profit but have been wildly successful stocks, although with the recent stock market tumble at the beginning of 2016, some of these “success stories” are no longer relevant.
 That said, some investors do not care if the company is making a profit, yet.
 It is important for you to not follow other people’s investment decisions if you do not understand what is driving their buying decision.
 Again, stock prices usually go higher when companies have positive earnings.
 This has happened often with Motley Fool stock picks.

 How do company earnings influence the market?

 Companies typically have quarterly earnings releases.
-This gives shareholders and the public information on what is going on with the company, and allows the company (and investment insiders who are aware of the information) to act on that information by trading the company’s securities.
+This gives shareholders and the public information on what is going on with the company and allows the company (and investment insiders who are aware of the information) to act on that information by trading the company’s securities.
 The market cares so much about earnings releases and calls because they contain some of the most material information that public companies have, and drive stock prices.
 You should care too because these critical dates and information play an important role in the investment decisions of individuals like you and me, investment companies, and the whole market.
 Once people have new information, they figure out if they want to buy more, sell more, or hold and do nothing.

 Recommended Stock Investing Posts:

 - Why Blue Chip Stocks Should Be Your First Investment

 - A Review of The Truth About Money by Ric Edelman